 Tasks will include track clearance, re-digging drains, pulling seedlings in a significant area of ground sluiced tailings, restoration work on the hydraulic sluicing guns and historic site monitoring.

 What to expect

-Very High.
+Very high fitness level.
 Volunteers must have a current first aid certificate.
 This activity involves a minimum of 3 hours tramping every day.
 The work being undertaken is very arduous and volunteers must be comfortable doing physical activity for 8 hours per day.

 On board the Southern Winds DOC vessel or basic facilities at Port Pegasus Hunters Hut.

 Pickup/drop-off location and times

 Volunteers will meet outside the Stewart Island Experience Terminal in Bluff at 8.30 am, where they will be collected by either the DOC Southern Winds vessel or the Hananui vessel.
 Volunteers will be returned to Bluff after 2.00 pm on the final day.